danbz/aesthetic-programming/README.md

 ## About the book project

-### Aesthetic Programming: A Handbook of Software Studies, or Software Studies for Dummies
+### Aesthetic Programming: A Handbook of Software Studies

 by Winnie Soon and Geoff Cox